clevelandmusicco/HothouseExamples/README.md

 <img src="/resources/hothouse_front.png" alt="Cleveland Music Co.
 Hothouse Pedal" style="height:400px; width:400px;"/><img src="/resources/hothouse_kit.png" alt="Cleveland Music Co.
 Hothouse Kit" style="height:400px; width:400px;"/>

 This project is a collection of digital signal processing code examples that you can use to get started with the Hothouse.
-In the `src` directory is a collection of ready-to-go effects you can flash to your Hothouse or modify as you wish:
+In the `src` directory are ready-to-compile effects you can flash to your Hothouse or modify as you wish:

 * **ModDelay** - Coming soon ...
 Modulated delay with vibrato or chorus mode, and a 5-minute looper
 * **ShimmerVerb** - Shimmer reverb with modulated reverb tails